bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 #### Excessive memory usage on MacOS

-We see an abnormally high memory usage reported by 'docker stats' on container with 2040 KB stack size:
+We see a high memory usage reported by 'docker stats' on container with 2040 KB stack size:

 ```plaintext
   NAME        CPU %     MEM USAGE / LIMIT    MEM %       PIDS